 During your consultation, Dr. Taylor will spend time getting to know you and understanding your motivations, goals, preferences, and lifestyle.
 She will also examine you physically and take a series of measurements.
 She will use this information to recommend the best approach to breast augmentation, including the size and style of breast implants and surgical technique.

-- Deciding on a surgical technique: The surgical technique used will depend on the type of implant you choose, as well as your cosmetic preferences and anatomy.
+The surgical technique used will depend on the type of implant you choose, as well as your cosmetic preferences and anatomy.
 Dr. Taylor offers two types of incisions: periareolar (around the lower border of the areola) and inframammary fold incisions (in the breast crease).
 Dr. Taylor will discuss the advantages of each surgical option during your appointment.

 Dr. Taylor performs all breast augmentation procedures in a fully accredited surgery center.
 She prefers general anesthesia, administered by a board-certified anesthesiologist, to enhance patient comfort.
 Breast augmentation is usually an outpatient procedure, so patients return home the day of surgery in the care of an adult friend or family member.